-On December 30, 1998, Midland Receivables 98-1 Corporation, a bankruptcy-remote, special-purpose subsidiary of Midland Credit Management, Inc. ("Midland Credit"), issued non-recourse notes in the principal amount of \$33.0 million, which were repaid in full on September 11, 2000.
-The 1998 Securitization was accounted for as a sale under the provisions of Statement of Financial Accounting Standards No. 125 "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities" (SFAS No. 125).
+On December 30, 1998, Midland Receivables 98-1 Corporation, a bankruptcy-remote, special-purpose subsidiary of Midland Credit, issued non-recourse notes in the principal amount of \$33.0 million, which were repaid in full on September 11, 2000.
+The 1998 Securitization was accounted for as a sale under the provisions of SFAS No. 125 "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities".
 Accordingly, we recorded a retained interest and a servicing liability and recognized a gain of approximately \$9.3 million in 1998.

-The retained interest was originally recorded at fair value, with the difference between fair value and cost basis recorded as unrealized gain and included in other comprehensive income as a component of stockholders' equity.
+The retained interest was originally recorded at fair value, with the difference between fair value and cost basis recorded as unrealized gain and included in accumulated other comprehensive income as a component of stockholders' equity.
 Pursuant to EITF 99-20, the retained interest is carried at cost, increased by interest accretion based on estimated future cash receipts and decreased by actual cash collections.
 The retained interest is estimated to yield a monthly return of approximately 3.7% based on estimated net cash flows derived from historical and projected collection results.
-The income accrued on the retained interest was \$5.4 million and \$5.3 million for the six months ended June 30, 2000 and 2001 respectively.
+The income accrued on the retained interest was \$8.5 million and \$7.5 million for the nine months ended September 30, 2000 and 2001, respectively.
 After the notes were repaid in full as of September 2000, all collections of the underlying securitized receivables have been applied against the principal and interest of the retained interest.